SUSE/scf-eirini-ci/README.md

-# SUSE Eirini bits
+# SCF Eirini CI

-This repository is the collection of all the needed task definitions and pipelines needed, in order to build the Eirini bits for a SUSE flavor or Eirini (https://github.com/cloudfoundry-incubator/eirini)
+This repository is the collection of all the needed task definitions and pipelines needed, in order to build the Eirini bits for a [SUSE flavor](https://github.com/suse/scf) of [Eirini](https://github.com/cloudfoundry-incubator/eirini)

 ## Bits